 Section 1: The current edition of Robert’s Rules of Order Newly Revised shall be the authority for all matters of procedures not otherwise covered in these By-laws or in the laws of the State of Florida.

-Section 2: Proposed amendments to these By-laws shall be presented at an Association meeting, and posted on the Association bulletin board until the next regular Association meeting, at which time detailed discussion of the amendment(s) shall be allowed.
+Section 2: Proposed amendments to these By-laws shall be presented at an Association meeting, and posted on the Association website until the next regular Association meeting, at which time detailed discussion of the amendment(s) shall be allowed.
 Adoption shall require a majority vote of members present and eligible to vote.

 ARTICLE VII (Quorum)